dhis2/developer-portal/docs/guides/general-plugin-guide.md

 For a more complete example (including DHIS2 UI components, i18n patterns, and additional safeguards), see the [Reference Form Field Plugin](https://github.com/dhis2/reference-form-field-plugin).
 :::

-Here is a minimal Capture example:
+Here is a minimal Capture example (form field plugin):

 ```jsx